sourcegraph/handbook/content/departments/technical-success/ce/process/Cloud-Migration-for-Onprem-Customers.md

 ### Steps for Migrating from Self-Hosted to Cloud

-1. The CE/TA makes a copy of [this doc](https://docs.google.com/document/d/1QcaAMG2YsaOnnht1YIZyMQ1mOfygSVfdXgBdbNc00GA/edit?usp=sharing) and works with the customer to fill it out
+1. (CE/TA owned) Make a copy of [this doc](https://docs.google.com/document/d/1QcaAMG2YsaOnnht1YIZyMQ1mOfygSVfdXgBdbNc00GA/edit?usp=sharing) and works with the customer to fill it out

-2. The CE/TA asks the customer if data migration is required.
+2. (CE/TA owned) Ask the customer if data migration is required.
 In most cases, it's not!
 All repos can be re-indexed and the instance can be reconfigured with insights, saved searches and etc. However, this saved searches, contexts, notebooks, etc. from the self-hosted instance will not be available unless a data migration is performed.

    - Some data like active-inflight batch changes and usage history will be lost forever and can't be recreated.
    - This list is not fully comprehensive there might be other parts of the product which can't be re-configured manually.

-3. If a data migration is required, contact the IE team to own.
+3. (CE/TA owned) If a data migration is required, contact the IE team to own.
 As the src snapshot utility tool will be used to perform the migration, customers must qualify for a data migration.
 To qualify, they must:

-   - have a Sourcegraph instance on v3.20.0 or later (<b><em>in most circumstances, IE will recommend upgrading the self-hosted instance to the most recent version of Sourcegraph before migrating</em></b>
+   - have a Sourcegraph instance on v3.20.0 or later
+     - If the instance is on an earlier version, the self-hosted instance will need to be upgraded to a version that supports multi-version upgrades (v3.20.0 or later) before performing the data migration
    - use databases on Postgres 12 or later
    - _not_ have [on-disk database encryption](https://docs.sourcegraph.com/admin/config/encryption) enabled
    - have the [latest release](https://github.com/sourcegraph/src-cli/releases) of [`src`](https://github.com/sourcegraph/src-cli)